cowwoc/jace/readme.txt

 - Removed LibraryProxies which doesn't seem to be used anywhere
 - Replaced jace::helper::shutdown() by jace::helper::destroyVm() and jace::helper::isShutdown() by jace::helper::isRunning().
   jace::helper::destroyVm() invokes DestroyJavaVM() whereas jace::helper::shutdown() did not.
+- Replaced jace::helper::getVmLoader(), setVmLoader() by setJavaVM()
+- Removed VmLoader::loadVm(), unloadVm(), clone().
+The loader constructor now loads the JVM library and the destructor unloads it.
+- Renamed VmLoader::version() to getJniVersion()
+- jace::helper::registerShutdownHook() is now private
+- Removed WrapperVmLoader as it was replaced by jace::helper::setJavaVM()

 -------------- New changes in 1.1.1